-Not only would this help to engage local residents, it could provide a valuable asset for engaging the wider community with energy issues.
-We can imagine how this could become a Local Energy Efficiency Hub, hosting drop in sessions at the show flat or house!
+We have already identified a First Choice Homes-owned community centre within walking distance of the Millennium Centre as a potential space.
+The space would help engage residents and be valuable for engaging the wider local community with energy issues.
+We can imagine the Local Energy Efficiency Hub hosting drop-in sessions at the show flat!